-Maureen L. Yarbrough, Certified End of Life Doula (CEOLD) from Quality of Life Care
+Maureen L. Yarbrough, Certified End of Life Doula (CEOLD) from Quality of Life Care.
+Non-Denominational Ordained Minister since 2014.

-Helping the dying and their loved ones has been a passion of mine since 2010.
+Assisting the dying and their loved ones has been a passion of mine beginning in 2010.

 I began my journey with my dad, which is when I was first introduced to hospice.
 My brother, Sean, passed suddenly in May of 2010 shortly after turning 44 years old.
 So, it isn’t too much of a surprise to me today that I was in denial through my dad’s fight with cancer.
 He had beaten it the year before so I thought for certain he’d conquer it again.
 It wasn’t until late August of that year that it hit me hard that my dad was dying.
 I ran to my local hospice at the suggestion of a dear friend, and there a lovely bereavement counselor spent some time with me helping me through my mini breakdown of awakening to the realization that he would not be of this world much longer.
 I fell in love with the Love of all the hospice employees that I encountered through the experience of dads transitioning.
 I knew that I wanted to be a part of the unity & compassion these hospice employees and volunteers radiated.